SFTtech/nyan/doc/nyan.md

 # A NyanObject is created easily:
 ObjName():
     member : TypeName = value

+    member_name : Object
     ...

 Inherited(ObjName, OtherObj, ...):
     member += 10
+    ObjName.member_name = "stuff"

 PatchName<TargetNyanObject>[+AdditionalParent, +OtherNewParent, ...]():
     member_to_modify = absolute_value
     member_to_update += relative_value
     new_member : TypeName = value

+ParentObject():
+    NestedObject(Inherited):
+        another_member : type = value
+        ...

+    some_member : Inherited = NestedObject
+    ...
 ```

+* An object declares a named storage space with then has key-value pairs
+* If an object does not have a parent, it implicitly inherits from the built-in `Object`
+* Nested object names are prefixed the parent name, on top level their name is `ParentObject.NestedObject`
 * A member is created by *declaring* it by `member_name : type`
 * A member is *defined* by `member_name = value`
+* An inherited member is referenced by either `member_name` or `ParentObject.member_name`
 * The declaration and definition can be combined:
   `member_name : type = value`
 * A member can never be defined if it was not declared